mircealungu/mircea/notes/Import-Duplications.md

 Yes, it's important to differentiate the `useState` function from the `react` packckage from another possibly elsewhere defined `useState` function.
 However, when in hundreds of files in a project one finds themselves always, importing the same old `useState` from `react` it becomes a bit silly.

 So I wonder, if a possible solution would be some kind of import visibility inheritance: an import at the top level of a module being visible in the submodules, unless overloaded.
-From a user's POV, this would save quite a bit of duplicated silly work.
+From a user's POV, this would save quite a bit of duplication and tedious overspecification. (*Yes, it's the same useState as in all the other 74 components that we're importing here too*)

 I know that there's IDE support for adding the imports automatically.
 In my experience that works sometimes and some other times does not work.
 And it's still a bit ugly.